feathers-studio/comptime.ts/README.md

 Apart from function calls and tagged template literals, all sorts of expressions are supported (even more complex cases like index access and imported constants).
 The only limitation is that the resultant value must be serialisable [(see serialisation)](./SERIALISATION.md).

-> **Note**: The import statements marked with `type: "comptime"` are removed in the output.
+> **Note**: The import statements marked with `at: "comptime"` are removed in the output.
 We assume you have other tooling (like Vite) to handle other unused redundant statements left behind after comptime evaluation.

 ## Installation